joseortegalabra/Gurobi-ML-tips-modeling/README.md

 - **3_optimization_tips**: contains tips about how to use gurobi to do write some constraints with gurobi-pandas and gurobi-machine-learning
     - **i_gurobi_pandas**: contains codes with examples how to use gurobi and gurobi pandas to write differents constraints
     - **ii_gurobi_machine_learning**: contains codes with examples how to connect machine learning models as constrains in gurobi using gurobi-machine-learning package
-    - **iii_gurobi_automatization_optimizer**: contains codes how to automatize the creation of gurobi models.
+- **4_example_semi_automatization**: contains codes to how automatize part of the optimization codes.
+Automatizaciones que permiten cambiar la cantidad de variables de decision mientras que mantiene la estructura de la red, también se pueden cambiar límites de las variables de decisión pero ninguna modificación a la estructura
-- **---> 4_full_example_optimization_tanks**: contain a full example about how to solve the full network (using all the tips development in the previous folder) and also, then how to automatize the creaton of optimizer for this kind of problems
+- **5_example_full_automatization_optimization**: contain a full example about how to solve the full network (using all the tips development in the previous folder) and also how to automatize the creation of optimizer changing the structure of the network.
+Using a series of configuration file and full parametrized code it is possible define any kind of optimization structure while the heart of the problem is the same
 - **artifacts**: contain artifact, data and models used in the full example "4_example_optimization_tanks"
 - **config**: contain the configuration files to get the models and to build the full optimizer
       - **config_ml_models_development**: configuration files to train ml models